 Moreover, the Bank prepares daily, weekly, monthly and quarterly reports on credit exposures in respect of transactions in derivative instruments, concluded with financial institutions and non-financial institutional entities, with monthly and quarterly reports also concerning the Bank's Group.
-The reports contain information on credit exposures in respect of derivative instruments concluded with financial institutions and non-financial institutional entities as well as information on the utilization of limits.
+The reports contain information on credit exposures in respect of derivative instruments concluded with financial institutions and non-financial institutions of limits.
 The users of the reports are mainly the BCC, ALCO, RC, the Management Board and the Supervisory Board.